Funding Circle Review

 - Quality customer service

 Perhaps because Funding Circle’s customers are predominantly owners of well-established businesses, the reviewers are especially happy that these loans are much easier to obtain than a bank loan.
-While the application process is long compared to other alternative sources of capital, it’s significantly shorter than you would see with a bank loan.
+While the application process is long compared to other alternative sources of capital, it’s significantly shorter than you would normally see with a bank loan.
 The terms are more expensive than you’d be able to get from a bank, but many merchants are willing to accept the trade-off.

 Because of the competitive interest rates and easy application process, Funding Circle is well worth investigating if your business meets their qualifications.